 Rock climbing isn’t easy!
 At the end of the day your forearms will be aching and your fingers will feel shaky and red.
 This is a good thing!
 It wouldn’t feel half as fulfilling or half as exhilarating if you weren’t mustering every last ounce of your strength to push your way up to that last hold on your final climb.
 The best part is that everyone is feeling the same way too.
 Teams bond over shared experiences, particularly those that are challenging but ultimately successful.

 There is something very special about rock climbing that can be a little addictive!
 Once you get a taste for it and overcome some of the nerves, climbing from hold to hold, solving real life problems in real time becomes highly enjoyable.
 Some workplaces continue rock climbing past their team building activity and do it one night a week at their local climbing gym.
 Not only is it fun and interactive it’s fantastic exercise.
 So what are you waiting for?
-At Team Building Made Easy we have a few different rock climbing options such as In Motion Workout and abseil/Rock Climb.
+At Team Building Made Easy we have a few different rock climbing options including abseil/Rock Climb.
 Book in your team for a rock climbing team building session and see where it takes you!